Power-over-ethernet (PoE) is one of the methods you can use to provide power and an internet connection to your security cameras.

-If you’re thinking about using a PoE setup, this blog post will help outline a few things you should know before fully transitioning.
+If you’re thinking about using a PoE setup, this blog post will help outline what you should know before transitioning.

 Since PoE systems require only one cable to supply power and internet and can installed by anyone, installation is much lower than traditional options.
-With a more traditional system, you are required to hire a certified electrician to install separate power cables which can burden an organization wanting to move quickly.
+With a more traditional system, you are required to hire a certified electrician to install separate power cables.
+This can add expense and burden an organization that wants to move quickly.

-When using PoE, you have one cohesive and central power source instead of different wall adapters.
-You also have the ability to create an uninterruptible power source for your PoE switch to ensure the cameras continue to run even when the power goes out.
+When using PoE, you have one cohesive and central power source instead of relying on different wall adapters.
+You also have the ability to create an uninterruptible power source (UPS) for your PoE switch to ensure the cameras continue to run even when the power goes out.

 If you’re using quality components, PoE is designed to deliver power safely and efficiently.
 PoE devices ensure proper power throughout the life of the product to prevent overloading or under-powering.
 More advanced PoE products also have protection systems to prevent short-circuiting, or excessive current, making it much safer than a traditional system powered by an outlet.

 Upgrading to PoE is straightforward.
 There are two options: a PoE switch or PoE injector.

 A PoE switch acts as a network switch that has power over ethernet injection built-in.
 You can connect devices to the switch and it will detect if its PoE compatible and supply power as needed.